Sioux Falls, South Dakota: Roads

 Most Sioux Falls residents travel and commute by car.
 Interstate 90 passes east to west across the northern edge of the city, while Interstate 29 bisects the western portion of the city from the north and south.
 Interstate 229 forms a partial loop around Sioux Falls, and connects with I-90 to the northeast and I-29 to the southwest.
 A grid design system for city streets is the standard for the central (older) area of the city; secondary streets in newer residential areas have largely abandoned this plan.

 Due to current and expected regional growth, several large construction projects have been or will be undertaken.
 New interchanges have recently been added to I-29.
 An interchange was also completed on I-90 at Marion Road.
 I-29 has recently been improved from I-90 to 57th Street.
 This upgrade includes additional lanes and auxiliary lanes.
 Over the next decade, the city of Sioux Falls and the South Dakota Department of Transportation plan to construct a limited-access highway around the city's outer edges to the south and east, known as South Dakota Highway 100.
 This highway will start at the northern Tea exit (Exit 73 on I-29, 101st Street), run east on 101st Street, curve northeast east of Western Avenue, then turn north near Sycamore Avenue.
 It will end at the Timberline Avenue exit (Exit 402 on I-90).
-Sioux Falls's major roads include W 41st, Minnesota, Main, W 26th (which becomes Louise as it turns south), 12th, 49th, 57th, and Western.
+Sioux Falls' major roads include W 41st, Minnesota, Main, W 26th (which becomes Louise as it turns south), 12th, 49th, 57th, and Western.

 Public/mass transit

 Sioux Area Metro, the local public transit organization, operates 16 bus lines within the city, with most routes operating Monday through Saturday.
 Recently, the city added a new transfer station in Sioux Falls on Louise Avenue between 49th and 57th Streets.
 The Sioux Area Metro Paratransit serves members of the community who would otherwise not be able to travel by providing door-to-door service.

-Several taxi companies also operate within the city.
+Public transportation is supplemented with the SAM On Demand service that offers microtransit options.

-Jefferson Lines runs long-distance bus routes to Sioux Falls.
+Jefferson Lines runs long-distance bus routes to the Sioux Falls Bus Station.
 Non-transfer destinations include Grand Forks, Kansas City, Minneapolis, and Omaha.
 Until 1965 a branch of the Milwaukee Road train from Chicago, the Arrow, made a stop in Sioux Falls.

-Amtrak passenger trains do not pass through South Dakota.

 Air

-Five domestic airlines (Delta Air Lines, United Airlines, American Airlines, Allegiant Air, and Frontier Airlines) serve Sioux Falls Regional Airport.
+Many domestic airlines serve Sioux Falls Regional Airport.

+Rail

+The BNSF Railway provides freight rail service.
+Amtrak does not directly serve any community in South Dakota.
+The closest station is in Omaha, nearly 200 miles away.